JunLin-He/SolarSystem/README.md

 # SolarSystem
-Implement a solar system by C++ in MacOS
+Implement a solar system by C++ in Linux